thingsdb/ThingsDocs/v0/content/procedures-api/run.md

 Argument | Type | Description
 -------- | ---- | -----------
 procedure | str (required) | Name of the procedure to run.
-...args | any | The exact number of arguments for the procedure must be given.
+...args | any | The arguments for the procedure.
+If more arguments are given than the procedure expects, the redundant arguments will be ignored.
+If too few arguments are given, then the remaining arguments will be set to nil.

 ### Return value